 Do you want to make your mark on Manchester or even the world?
 With a career in construction or engineering, you’ll be able to see the results of your work for years to come.

 One look at the number of cranes dotted across the Manchester skyline will tell you that the construction sector is booming in this city.
+There’s huge demand for highly skilled tradespeople, from architects to joiners and plumbers, and no better place to learn your new trade than at The Manchester College.

 Can you reach your potential in Construction and Engineering?
 You can with us!

-If you’re 16-18 and you've obtained the necessary entry requirements, you’ll be able to join our Industry Excellence Academy from Construction and Engineering and study one of our brand new T Levels in Construction.
+If you’re 16-18 and you've obtained the necessary entry requirements, you’ll be able to join our Industry Excellence Academy from Construction and Engineering and study one of our new T Levels in Construction.

-If you’d like to progress onto our T Level but don’t currently have the entry requirements then you’ll still be able to do this by first choosing to study one of our Level 2 T Level Transition programmes.
+If you’d like to progress onto a T Level but don’t currently have the entry requirements then you’ll still be able to do this by first choosing to study one of our Level 2 T Level Transition programmes.

 There are so many career paths you can take in the construction sector.
 Whichever path you’re thinking of taking, we can help you to get started on your journey with a relevant course.